 These soft and moist lemon blueberry muffins with sour cream are bursting with fresh blueberries and lemon flavor.
 They’re drizzled with a delicious lemon glaze.

 As soon as fresh berries are in season, I get the itch to bake all types of treats.
-Blueberry muffins or this recipe for blueberry coffee cake are usually one of the first recipes I make, but this time I decided to add some fresh lemon juice and zest to brighten them up even more.
+Blueberry muffins or this recipe for blueberry coffee cake are usually one of the first recipes I make, but this time I decided to add some fresh lemon juice and zest to brighten up the baked good even more.
 The two flavors are perfect together!

 These lemon blueberry muffins with sour cream are absolutely divine.
 They have the best light and refreshing flavor and are perfect for Spring and Summer.
 There’s just something about blueberries and lemon that adds the best fresh flavor to muffins or bread.